Malmö Municipality

 Malmö Municipality (Malmö kommun), or City of Malmö (Malmö stad), is a Swedish municipality in Skåne County, the southernmost of the counties of Sweden (and conterminous with the historical province (landskap) of Scania).
+The central city is Malmö.
+The municipality is part of Metropolitan Malmö and constitutes its own constituency in parliamentary elections in Sweden.

 When the first Swedish local government acts were implemented in 1863, the Old City of Malmö was made one of the country's 88 city municipalities and the first city council was elected.
 The municipal territory has been augmented through mergers in 1911, 1915, 1931, 1935, 1952, 1967 and finally in 1971.